dreamsxin/ext-collections/README.md

 ### 1.1 Notes

-* This extension requires PHP 7.1 and above.
+* Requires PHP 7.1 and above.
+* Currently not working on MacOS.
+Fix in progress.

 ## 2. Documentation